orbeon/orbeon-forms-doc/form-builder/actions.md

 #### Basics

-As a result of running an action, you can set a selection control's set of items (AKA "itemset") using "Set response Selection Control Items".
+As a result of running an action, you can set a selection control's set of items (AKA "itemset") using:

+- [SINCE Orbeon Forms 2017.1] the "Set Control Itemset" action
+- [UNTIL Orbeon Forms 2016.3] the "Set response Selection Control Items" section

 Selection controls include dropdown menus, checkboxes, and more.

 - __Destination Selection Control.__
     - Specifies the selection control whose items must be set.
 Only selection controls appear in this list.
     - Depending on the relative position of the source of the action and the target selection controls, one or more "closest" controls can be selected (see the detailed explanation of the behavior below).
-- __Items.__
+- __Items XPath expression.__
     - The XPath expression must point to a set of element or attribute nodes of the response body returned by the service.
     - For each node returned, an item is created.
-- __Label.__ The XPath expression must return the text of the label for an item.
+- __Label XPath expression.__ The XPath expression must return the text of the label for an item.
 It is relative to the current item node.
-- __Value.__ The XPath expression must return the text of the value for an item.
+- __Value XPath expression.__ The XPath expression must return the text of the value for an item.
 It is relative to the current item node.

 #### Adjustment of control values